John Pelphrey: College

 While a player at the University of Kentucky (UK) from 1988 to 1992, Pelphrey led the Wildcats to the SEC tournament championship and an NCAA tournament appearance, including the epic battle with Duke in the 1992 Elite Eight.
 Pelphrey was a two-time captain while at Kentucky and in 1989 was named the UK Student Athlete of the Year.
 During his collegiate career, Pelphrey started 90 of 114 games, and averaged 11 points per game over his career.
 In 2005, Pelphrey was inducted into the Kentucky Hall of Fame.

 During his freshman year in 1988–89, the UK program was rocked by a major scandal.
 One player, Eric Manuel, was found by the NCAA to have received improper assistance on his college entrance exams.
 A second player, Chris Mills, received cash payments from a booster.
 The scandal led to the resignation of coach Eddie Sutton and athletic director Cliff Hagan, and led to major NCAA sanctions.
 Pelphrey and his fellow freshmen, Richie Farmer, Deron Feldhaus and Sean Woods, stayed with the program despite the sanctions, and entered UK lore during their senior season in 1991–92.

-That year, a relatively unheralded Kentucky team coached by Rick Pitino, in its first year after coming off NCAA probation, advanced all the way to the Elite Eight, losing to Duke in the East Regional title game.
-This game is often considered one of the greatest in college basketball history, ending with the Blue Devils' Christian Laettner's buzzer-beating jumper in overtime, which is among the most famous finishes in a college basketball game.
-John was the player who was supposed to be guarding him when he made the buzzer beater.
-Pelphrey and the other three seniors, as undisputed team leaders who showed their loyalty to UK during some of the program's darkest hours, would forever be known by Wildcats fans as "The Unforgettables" (a name given to them by Coach Pitino).
-Pelphrey is one of 36 former Kentucky players to have his jersey retired (#34).
+During the 1991–92 season, the Kentucky team coached by Rick Pitino and playing its first season after NCAA probation, advanced all the way to the Elite Eight, where it lost to Duke in the East Regional title game.
+This game is widely regarded as one of the greatest in college basketball history, ending with the Blue Devils' Christian Laettner's buzzer-beating shot in overtime.
+Pelphrey was the primary defender on the play.
+Pelphrey and fellow senior became known as "The Unforgetable", a nickname given by Pitino in recognition of their leadership and commitment during Kentucky's rebuilding period.
+Perlphrey is one of the 36 former Kentucky players whose jersey retired (#34) has been retired by the university.